swyxio/swyxkit/README.md

 ## Personalization Configuration

-As you are ready to seriously adopt this, reemember to configure `/lib/siteConfig.js` - just some hardcoded vars i want you to remember to configure.
+As you become ready to seriously adopt this, remember to configure `/lib/siteConfig.js` - just some hardcoded vars i want you to remember to configure.

 ```js
 export const SITE_URL = 'https://swyxkit.netlify.app';